muchdogesec/cve2stix/README.md

     * default: none
 * `last_modified_latest` (required, date in format `YYYY-MM-DDThh:mm:ss`): used in the the cve2stix/cpe2stix config
     * default: none
-* `file_time_range` (optional): defines how much data should be packed in each output bundle.
+* `file_time_range` (required): defines how much data should be packed in each output bundle.
 Use `d` for days, `m` for months, `y` for years.
 Note, if no results are found for a time period, a bundle will not be generated.
 This usually explains why you see "missing" bundles for a day or month.
     * default `1d` (1 day)

 IMPORTANT: if the time between `--last_modified_earliest` and `--last_modified_latest` is greater than 120 days and you select `--file_time_range` = `1y`, the script will batch celery jobs with different `lastModStartDate` and `lastModEndDate` as NVD only allows for a range of 120 days to be specified in a request.